arjungopik/Car-comparison-website/README.md

 ﻿Website to compare cars easily.
-Listed most of the cars available in India
+Listed most of the cars available in India.
+ Developed back-end with Flask and SqlAlchemy.
  ----------------------
 Steps to run the project
 ----------------------